-The disclosure related to the valuation of the investment in Enav North Atlantic LLC is reported in the explanatory note "Use of estimates and management judgements" while the disclosure related to the methods of execution of the impairment test and the results obtained, including the sensitivity analysis on the evaluation parameters, is reported in the note "7 Investments".
+The disclosures related to the valuation of the investment in Enav North Atlantic LLC are reported in the explanatory note "Use of estimates and management judgements" while the disclosures related to the methods of execution of the impairment test are reported in the note "7 Investments".

 Our audit procedures in response to this key audit matter concerned, among others, the analysis of the future cash flows, also with reference to their consistency with the economic and financial plan for the development project of the investee, and the assessment of the discount rate.
 In performing our procedures, we have leveraged the assistance of our experts in valuation techniques, who performed an independent recalculation and a sensitivity analysis of the key assumptions in order to determine any changes in assumptions that could significantly impact the valuation of the recoverable value of the participation.

-Lastly, we have reviewed the disclosure provided in the notes to the financial statement regarding the valuation of the investment in Enay North Atlantic LLC.
+Lastly, we have reviewed the disclosure provided in the notes to the financial statement regarding the valuation of the investment in Enav North Atlantic LLC.